-When the IVSEL bit is cleared (zero), the interrupt vectors are placed at the start of the Flash memory.
-When this bit is set (one), the interrupt vectors are moved to the beginning of the Boot Loader section of the flash.
-The actual address of the start of the Boot Flash section is determined by the BOOTSZ fuses.
-Refer to the section Boot Loader Support - Read-While-Write Self-Programming for details.
-To avoid unintentional changes of interrupt vector tables, a special write procedure must be followed to change the IVSEL bit:
+When the IVSEL bit is cleared (zero), the Interrupt Vectors are placed at the start of the Flash memory.
+When this bit is set (one), the Interrupt Vectors are moved to the beginning of the Boot

+Loader section of the Flash.
+The actual address of the start of the Boot Flash section is determined by the BOOTSZ Fuses.
+Refer to the section "Boot Loader Support - Read-While-Write Self-programming" on page 277 for details.
+To avoid unintentional changes of Interrupt Vector tables, a special write procedure must be followed to change the IVSEL bit: